apple/coremltools/docs-guides/source/opt-quantization-api.md

 In QAT, in addition to observing the values of weights and activation tensors to compute quantization parameters, we also simulate the effects of fake quantization during training.
-And instead of just performing forward pass on the model, we perform full training, with an optimizer.
+And instead of just performing forward pass on the model, we perform full training with an optimizer.
 The forward and backward pass computations are conducted in ``float32`` dtype.
 However, these ``float32`` values follow the constraints imposed by ``int8`` and ``quint8`` dtypes, for weights and activations respectively.
 This allows the model weights to adjust and reduce the error introduced by quantization.
 [Straight-Through Estimation](https://arxiv.org/pdf/1308.3432.pdf)